 At the end of 2020, Santander announced the combination--not legal merger--of SCF with Openbank, as part of its commitment to operate more cohesively across units and avoid duplications, allowing SCF to benefit from Openbank's advanced technological capabilities.
 This was witnessed recently, for instance, with SCF's launch of Zinia--a "buy now pay later service"--which uses technology developed by Openbank.
-SCF also remains committed to simplifying its structure and further compressing costs by reducing the number of banking licenses in several countries and operating through branches instead, as demonstrated by the absorption of its subsidiaries in Belgium, Portugal, and the Netherlands throughout 2021, which now operate as branches.
+SCF also remains committed to simplifying its structure and further compressing costs by reducing the number of banking licenses in several countries and operating through branches instead, as demonstrated by the absorption of its subsidiaries in Belgium, Portugal, the Netherlands, and France over the last two years, which now operate as branches.